-Meet the winner of this year's EE Rising Star Award, the only award at the EE British Academy Film Awards voted for by the public.
+Meet the winner of the 2016 EE Rising Star Award, the only award at the EE British Academy Film Awards voted for by the public.

 The Rising Star Award honours a young actor or actress who has demonstrated exceptional talent and ambition and has begun to capture the imagination of the British public.
 John Boyega was voted the winner in 2016.

 Thank you to BAFTA and the jury.
 I'm honoured to be considered for the EE Rising Star Award in this company.
 What a great way to start the new year.

 Boyega can currently be seen in the lead role of Star Wars: Episode VII – The Force Awakens.
 Boyega had his screen debut in the critically acclaimed BBC series Becoming Human and his first foray into feature films was playing the lead in cult sci-fi film Attack the Block which opened SXSW in 2011, collecting a plethora of international awards.
 From there he went on to star as the lead in HBO drama Da Brick directed by Spike Lee, was the lead in BBC film My Murder and filmed feature length drama The Whale alongside Martin Sheen.
 More recently he has starred in feature film Half of a Yellow Sun alongside Chiwetel Ejiofor and several episodes of the hit TV series 24: Live Another Day.
 In 2014, he was the lead in Sundance Award Winning feature film, Imperial Dreams and provided the voice for Major Lazer’s animated TV series.

 I am delighted to be nominated for the EE Rising Star Award.
 It is such an honour to be recognised in this way and I am proud and excited to be following in the footsteps of some incredibly talented previous nominees.